dinilbose/tessipack/docs/source/Installation.rst

 Python3.6
 ------------

-To install python3.6 in your system if its not available.
+To install python3.6 in your system if it is not available.

 .. code-block:: console